devYaoYH/Meta-Intellectual-Musings/XAI/README.md

   <img src="/XAI/img/productive_visual_explanations.png">
 </p>
 <p align="center"><strong>Figure 6:</strong> Training a model to generate explanatory text alongside classification output <a href="https://arxiv.org/pdf/1603.08507v1.pdf">Source</a></p>

+Rather than examining what input features were relevant to the model output, some efforts have instead focused on the generation of explanations alongside model output.
+In this example, the paper proposes an additional model layer which generates texts as an explanation for why the image is classified thusly.
+Although this approach appears initially to be intuitive, it has not picked up much traction in recent years (the paper was published in 2016).
+Here, we can offer 2 reasons why this is so:

+1. Learning to produce explanatory text in addition to classified label for images requires a labeled training dataset with proper explanations which is a highly intensive process without much available big-data to train on.
+2. Although the explanations in the example appears to match with the model output, we cannot be sure that the process used to output the explanations actually cohere with whatever processing occurred to procude the model classification output.
+It could very well be the case that some independent part of the trained model was utilized in producing explanations entirely separate from the part of the model that produces a classification output.

 ## Employing self-attention masking